How do I become a puppy raiser?

 How much exercise do the dogs require?

 Puppies need physical activity in the form of play or walking.
 Foster homes should expect to provide at least 25-40 minutes of exercise per day.
-This could be accomplished by brisk walking or playing in a safe, fenced area for example.
-Please understand that for young dogs under 1 year, bones are still forming.
-Exercise by running the dog along side you while you run, jog, bike, etc. is not appropriate for dogs under the age of one.
+This could be accomplished by brisk walking or playing in a safe, fenced area, for example.
+Please understand that for young dogs under one year of age, bones are still forming.
+Exercise by running the dog along side you while you run, jog, bike, etc. is not appropriate for dogs under 1 year.

 What equipment or supplies does Service Dogs of Virginia provide?